Our future flies on the wings of pollinators…

 The benefits of canopy restoration – including natural cooling, oxygen production, carbon dioxide sequestration, water collection, and food/lodging for native animals/insects/birds – are not defined nor diminished by property lines.
 Those who participate in this unique pilot program, who choose to be Tree Ambassadors, have the ability to help their neighbors, friends, family, and community to rebuild and restore what was lost – trees, birds, butterflies…nature.

-The City of Marion will communicate future dates and available tree species in the Spring of 2023.
+The City of Marion communicates future dates and available tree species.
 Visit the cityofmarion.org or contact us to learn more.

 Linn Landowner Forum